andrba/hungryform/README.md

 text_field :email, validation: ->(el) { "is unexpected email" unless el.value == "me@yahoo.com"  }
 ```

-You can extend the list of validation rules by opening the HungryForm::Validator singleton class and creating your own validation methods:
+You can extend the list of validation rules by creating your own validation methods:

 ```ruby
 class HungryForm